Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

-The field of ML in wireless communications can be approached from three distinct perspectives: i) the network side, ii) the edge, and iii) the device side, as illustrated in Fig.~\ref{EEML}.
-Network-based computing treats mobile devices as data collectors sending data to cloud servers.
+ML in wireless communications can be approached from three distinct perspectives: i) the network side, ii) the edge, and iii) the device side, as illustrated in Figure~\ref{EEML}.
+Note that network-based computing treats mobile devices as data collectors sending data to cloud servers for processing.
 The drawback of this scenario is the introduced overhead and potentially severe latency~\cite{zhang2019deep}.
-Notice that ML algorithms can be complex, data-hungry, and computationally costly on the network side.
+Also, ML algorithms can be complex, data-hungry, and computationally costly on the network side.
 Contrary, ML at the device side must be simpler (i.e., of lower power/cost), while a balance/trade-off between these two extremes is achievable by implementing ML at the edge.
 Indeed, ML at the edge takes advantage of local processing and data storage capabilities while communicating with the network and devices.
 Specifically, pre-trained models are offloaded from the cloud to individual devices, such that they can make inferences locally.
 This allows for more efficient and effective use of ML in wireless communications.
 However, it can only support tasks that require lightweight computations~\cite{zhang2019deep}.

-Next, we discuss each of the approaches.
+Next, we discuss each of the aforementioned approaches, Indeed, our purpose here is to explore the application of ML algorithms in specific local aspects of IoT connectivity, such as computation task optimization and offloading decision-making, which provide EE enhancements.